atomisthq/docs/docs/support.md

 Thanks so much for choosing Atomist!
-At Atomist, want all developers to excel.
+At Atomist, we want all developers to excel.
 We believe that given the right tools and guidance, all developers can be 10&times; developers.
 We strive to provide the tools that give their users super powers and we're happy